-Government acknowledges a gap in New Zealand’s measures regarding modern slavery
+Government acknowledges gap in Modern Slavery measures

 26 Oct 2021 by Linda Shackelford, Media Advisor

-Government acknowledges a gap in New Zealand’s measures regarding modern slavery
+Government acknowledges gap in Modern Slavery measures

 The Ministry of Business, Innovation and Employment (MBIE) has submitted a briefing to the Petitions Select Committee in relation to World Vision and Trade Aid’s petition calling for modern slavery legislation.